Do you like maths, physics, and technology, and enjoy working with machines? If yes, Mechanical Engineering is the right career for you.

 To become a Mechanical Engineer in Australia, you generally need a bachelor's degree in mechanical engineering.
 Some states and territories also require you to be licensed.

-In this blog, you will learn what a mechanical engineer is, their earning potential, available specialisations, and how you can become one in Australia.
+In this blog, you will learn what a mechanical engineer is, their earning potential, degrees, courses, what they do, salary, available specialisations, job opportunities, and how you can become one in Australia.

 1. What Is A Mechanical Engineer?